-Here’s some great advice on how you can still practice some great jumping exercises, even if you don’t have access to lots of facilities, from four-star event rider Coral Keen
+Here’s some great advice on how you can still practice some great jumping exercises, even if you don’t have access to lots of facilities, from five-star event rider Coral Keen

 1. Serpentine exercise